Walk 3 ROWLETH WOOD AND LOW LANE - GUNNERSIDE TO REETH

 Getting there:

-Take the service 30 bus from Richmond Market Place to Gunnerside which leaves at 0930, 1200 and 1400 on Mondays to Saturdays.
+Take bus from Richmond Market Place to Gunnerside which leaves at 0900 and 1205 on Mondays to Saturdays (service 30).

 Travel time to Gunnerside is 45 minutes